westlife35/CVM/README.md

     * feature : resize and equalize the image and use the pixels` number vecter as the feature directly
     * pre-handle: resize and histogram equalization
     * train accuracy: 94.775%(resize:15*9),93.7182%(3*6,faster)

+> * Chapter 7 (Expectation Maximization)
+    * __fitting of normal distribution with latent variance__
+    * the sample use the independent normal distribution with dimension two and the total number of center is two which is easy to show in a coordinate.
+    * there is also a comparision between the train data generated from the code matlab and the code cpp, and obviously the data from cpp code is pseudorandom, but it will not influence the result of the algorithm

 ###Some Info